FreeRTOS/iot-reference-esp32/UseSecurityFeatures.md

 ==============================================================================
 ```
 2. Flash the bootloader by copying and pasting the command under "Secure boot
-enabled, so bootloader not flashed automatically," (the second block of text)
+enabled, so bootloader not flashed automatically," (the second block of text),
 replacing:
-**PORT** with the serial port to which the ESP32-C3 is connected.
-(Do not include
+    - **(PORT)** with the serial port to which the ESP32-C3 is connected.
-the opening and closing braces around PORT in the command)
+     (Do not includethe opening and closing braces around PORT in the command)
-**BAUD** with 460800.
+    - **(BAUD)** with 460800.

+**NOTE**: If bootloader image is too big that exceeds bootloader size limit,
+you can [reduce bootloader log level](https://docs.espressif.com/projects/esp-idf/en/release-v4.3/esp32/security/secure-boot-bootloader-size.html).
+After the configuration change,
+rebuild the bootloader image.
+1. Run `idf.py menuconfig`
+1. Select `Bootloader config`
+1. Select `Bootloader log verbosity`
+1. Select `Warning` or `Error`

 ## 6 Build and flash the demo project